 Alkaline batteries have a tendency to leak toxic chemicals if left on a shelf too long.
 If you want to have a flashlight that uses disposable batteries for emergencies, you have to regularly use and restock your batteries so they won’t go bad before you need them.
-This can get very pricey down the line.
+This can quickly turn into a significant cost down the road.

 The best alternative is a flashlight that instead relies on a renewable source of energy, such as a hand crank or solar panel.
-Some flashlights are equipped with both!
+Some flashlights are even equipped with both.
 If the charge from the solar panel runs out, you can still use the hand crank as a backup.

-Hand cranking for one minute typically gets you anywhere from five to ten minutes of light, but it tends to be fairly dim.
+Hand cranking for one minute gets you anywhere from 30 to 60 minutes of light, but it tends to be fairly dim.
 It's still useful in pitch-black darkness, but it may be impractical for general use.

 Home electronics, PC, camera